dostonnabotov/project/src/blog/computer-networks.md

 The **Client-server model** is a distributed application structure that partitions task or workload between the providers of a resource or service, called servers, and service requesters called clients.

 In the client-server architecture, when the **client** computer sends a request for data to the server through the internet, the **server** accepts the requested process and deliver the data packets requested back to the client.
-Clients do not share any of their resources. `[4]`
+Clients do not share any of their resources. <sup> `[4]` </sup>

 **Examples**: Email, Facebook, Firefox, World Wide Web and etc.

-**Peer-to-peer (P2P)**
+**P2P (Peer-to-peer)**

 ![Peer-to-peer Architecture](/assets/images/computer-networks/p2p-architecture.jpg)

-**Peer-to-peer (P2P)** computing or networking is a distributed application architecture that partitions tasks or workloads between peers.
+<abbr title="Peer-to-peer">P2P</abbr> computing or networking is a distributed application architecture that partitions tasks or workloads between peers.

 Peers make a portion of their resources, such as processing power, disk storage or network bandwidth, directly available to other network participants, without the need for central coordination by servers or stable hosts.

-Peers are both suppliers and consumers of resources, in contrast to the traditional client–server model in which the consumption and supply of resources is divided. `[5]`
+Peers are both suppliers and consumers of resources, in contrast to the traditional client–server model in which the consumption and supply of resources is divided. <sup> `[5]` </sup>

 **Examples**: Skype, World of Warcraft gaming, BitTorrent